John B. Stephenson Hall was named in 2013 to honor Berea’s seventh president, John B. Stephenson. It is home to three of Berea’s Centers:

 North Side – Originally the Trades Building

 The oldest section of the north side also may date from 1903 first serving as a blacksmith shop.
 The building we see today was built ca.1910 as an expanded blacksmith shop, additional woodworking facility, and a printing office.
 It was called the Trades Building.
 In 1925 the bakery moved in.
 It grew from a small student enterprise serving the community into a regional commercial bakery.
 The Trades Building was renovated in 1936 as a state-of-the-art commercial baking facility.
 In 1939 the Candy Kitchen was added.
 The Candy kitchen closed in 1970 and the bakery in 1975.
 From the late 1970s into the 1990s it housed the college’s ground breaking “Students for Appalachia” program.

 Middle Section – The Connector

+The set of builds was renovated from 1999 to 2002, joining the north and south sides.
 The Bruce-Trades Connector was built in 2001.
 It is common space serving all of the departments in Bruce-Trades and offers lounge and kitchen facilities.

-- Appalachian Center
+- Loyal Jones Appalachian Center

 - Center for Excellence in Learning Through Service (CELTS)

-- Ecological Sustainability Education
+- Partners for Education